 For instance, consumers are able to check their balance very easily and just generally ensure that they are better informed about the overall state of their finances.

-Reflecting on the data, Douglas McWilliams, the executive chairman of the Cebr, said: “It’s clear that the UK economy stands to benefit in multiple ways from the widespread adoption by consumers of mobile payments.
+Reflecting on the data, Douglas McWilliams, the Executive Chairman of the Cebr, said, “It’s clear that the UK economy stands to benefit in multiple ways from the widespread adoption by consumers of mobile payments”.

-“But for the full potential to be unlocked, consumers need to be reassured that mobile payments are hassle-free, safe, secure and widely accepted.
+He added,“But for the full potential to be unlocked, consumers need to be reassured that mobile payments are hassle-free, safe, secure and widely accepted.
 That will require strong cooperation across the financial services, retail and payment industries.”

-Meanwhile, Peter Keenan, chief executive of Zapp, observed that the report is the first to take a holistic view of the economic impact of mobile payments.
+Meanwhile, Peter Keenan, Chief Executive of Zapp, observed that the report is the first to take a holistic view of the economic impact of mobile payments.